Cross-validation: what does it estimate and how well does it do it?: Introduction

 In a different direction, \citet{nadeau2003} and \citet{Markatou2005} propose alternative estimates of standard error, but these are based only on the sample size and higher moments of the errors and so do not address the source of the problem: a covariance term that we describe in Section~\ref{sec:CV_cov_structure}.
 For bootstrap estimators, there are proposals to estimate the standard error of the (bootstrap) point estimates of prediction error with methods based on influence functions \citep{efron1983estimating, Efron1997}, and this approach has been partially extended to CV for the special case of the area under the curve measure (AUC) of performance \citep{yousef2019}.
 The CV proposal of \citet{Austern} similarly involves leave-one-out resampling, which can be interpreted as an empirical estimate of the influence functions.

 Accompanying these algorithmic proposals, there is some theoretical understanding of the asymptotic behavior of CV. \citet{dudoit2005} proves a central limit theorem (CLT) for a cross validation estimator, although it does not come with an estimate of the standard error. \citet{ledell2015} provides a consistent estimator for the standard error in the special case of estimating the AUC, and \citet{Benkeser2020improved} conducts a higher-order asymptotic analyses for AUC and other metrics, yielding a more efficient estimator for accuracy with a consistent standard error estimate.
 Further theoretical results establish the asymptotic normality of the CV estimate in more general cases \citep{Austern, bayle2020}.
-The former considers the average prediction error across training sets (similar to our goal herein), and introduces an asymptotically valid but computationally intensive estimate of the standard error.
+The former considers the average prediction error across training sets (similar to our goal herein), and introduces an asymptotically valid estimate of the standard error; see Appendix~\ref{subapp:az_se_estimator} for an experiment with this estimator.
 The latter estimates a different estimand: the average prediction error of the models fit on the subsamples, and introduces a valid estimate of standard error for this quantity.
-This estimand behaves differently than those considered in this work, however, so the standard error estimate does not translate to our setting.
+We explain this estimand and the proposed standard error estimator in more detail in Appendix~\ref{app:kfold_test_error}.
 Both use arguments relying on notions of algorithmic stability \citep{pmlr-v28-kumar13a, kale2011, celisse2016stability}.
-At present, it is not clear how the large-sample regime considered in these works relates to the behavior we see in small samples such as in the experiment in Section~\ref{subsec:harrell_model}.
+At present, it is not clear how the large-sample regime considered in these works relates to the behavior we see in small samples such as in the experiment in Section~\ref{subsec:harrell_model}.In particular, algorithmic stability may not be satisfied in high-dimensional settings or with small sample sizes; see Appendix~\ref{app:kfold_test_error} and~\citet{bayle2020} for more discussion.